 Enacted during the administration of U.S. President Barack Obama, the ACA is also known as Obamacare, which leads to questions such as, Does Obamacare cover drug rehab?
 It does.
 Many Americans are receiving rehab insurance and other needed assistance because they have the coverage needed to fund such assistance.
 The plans vary in what they cover and how long they provide this coverage.
 Insurance coverage differs based on the plans that people currently have, as each plan is different.

-If you are wondering more about health insurance that covers substance abuse, learn the specifics of choosing a health coverage option and what exactly it covers.
+If you are wondering more about health insurance that covers substance use disorder, learn the specifics of choosing a health coverage option and what exactly it covers.
 Most health insurance policies in the United States are sold to people who want assistance to meet their health care needs.
-Substance abuse care plans and mental health coverage are often part of those needs.
+Substance use disorder care plans and mental health coverage are often part of those needs.

 Public Insurance Options